-There’s always a wait for a stool at the zinc-edged bar, so let the staff ply you with sherry and salchichon to ease your impatience.
+There’s always a wait for a stool at the marble-topped bar, so let the staff ply you with sherry and salchichon to ease your impatience.
 Once seated, watch chefs expertly plate an oozy croqueta and a milk-fed lamb’s kidneys.
 Or choose from basic tortillas and vegetable dishes that are charred at the edges and infused with fruity flavours to balance the salt.

-Enjoy the ricotta hotcakes as you rub elbows with London locavores versed in the virtues of acai and chia at this brass-accented breakfast institution.
+Enjoy the ricotta hotcakes as you rub elbows with London locavores versed in the virtues of acai and chia at this brass-accented brunch institution.
 Bring the whole family to the buzzing Clerkenwell branch, where they take reservations, for homemade muesli and organic sourdough.

 Get your bearings atop the ArcelorMittal Orbit, an Anish Kapoor sculpture with the world’s longest and tallest tunnel-slide.
 Explore the network of playgrounds, rock pools and climbing walls en route to the VeloPark, where you can book an hour-long track session (bike and helmet included), or test the waters at Zaha Hadid’s London Aquatics Centre.

-The first port of call for up-and-coming comics is this 150-seat fringe theatre with a raucous bar and basement cabaret.
+The first port of call for up-and-coming comics is this 150-seat theatre with a raucous bar and basement cabaret.
 Better-known American acts often workshop new material here – you could catch one for roughly £12.

-The museum’s second location opened in 2016 in a mid-century building outfitted by London minimalist John Pawson.
+The museum’s new location opened in 2016 in a mid-century building outfitted by London minimalist John Pawson.
 It’s an exciting development for design buffs and anyone interested in the future of technology, globalism, media and the environment.

 For the literary experience